-Q-32.
+Q-33.
 What if my account is \$5,000 or less?

 Special automatic rollover rules apply if your vested account balance is \$5,000 or less.
-If your vested account balance is \$5,000 or less on the date distribution is to be made, your account balance will be automatically rolled over from the Plan to an IRA provider selected by the Plan administrator as soon as practicable after your termination if (i) you have not attained age 62, (ii) you have not elected to have your account balance paid directly you, and (iii) you have not elected to have your account balance directly rolled over to your IRA or to another employer-sponsored qualified retirement plan (see Q-33).
+If your vested account balance is \$5,000 or less on the date distribution is to be made (regardless of whether you terminate from employment prior to or after January 1, 2019), your account balance will be automatically rolled over from the Plan to an IRA provider selected by the Plan administrator as soon as practicable after your termination if (i) you have not attained age 62, (ii) you have not elected to have your account balance paid directly you, and (iii) you have not elected to have your account balance directly rolled over to your IRA or to another employer-sponsored qualified retirement plan (see Q-34).
 Your Plan account balance attributable to pre-tax contributions will be rolled over to a "traditional" IRA.
 Your Plan account balance attributable to your Roth Contributions, if any, will be automatically rolled over to a Roth IRA.